Adult Education

 - learn new languages,

-- strengthen and expand their personal skills or develop their
+- strengthen and develop their personal skills or improve their

 - political, intercultural or creative skills.